maidsafe-archive/SystemDocs/what_it_is/safecoins.md

 People or companies building applications on the SAFE Network will also be able to earn safecoins.
 As they create and release new applications, they will code their SAFE wallet address into their application.
 Based on how much the application is used, the network will pay safecoins to the safecoin wallet address of the app creator.
 This provides a built in revenue stream for app developers, one that is directly proportional to how successful their application is.

+It will also be possible to buy safecoin.
+It is anticipated that these purchases will be made from decentralised peer to peer exchanges that will be built by third party developers.
+These exchanges will serve as platforms, enabling a buyer and seller to trade directly

 Transfers of safecoins between users is managed automatically by Transaction managers.
 The Transaction managers are Vault personas whose priority is to ensure that safecoins are digitally signed and are never deleted or corrupted.